-If the T7 timer expires while an MTA is not using Multiple Grants per Interval and a service flow corresponding to the gate(s) referenced via the associated GateID has not been committed on the CMTS, the CMTS MUST initiate a Gate-Close message using the "Timer T7 expiration; Service Flow reservation timeout" as reason code, and delete the associated gate(s).
+If the T7 timer expires and a service flow corresponding to the gate(s) referenced via the associated GateID has not been committed on the CMTS, the CMTS MUST initiate a Gate-Close message using the "Timer T7 expiration; Service Flow reservation timeout" as reason code, and delete the associated gate(s).
 Otherwise, the CMTS MUST set the reserved envelope equal to the committed envelope for flows corresponding to the gates referenced via the associated GateID.

-If the T8 timer expires on the CMTS due to inactivity on the service flow, the CMTS MUST initiate a Gate-Close message for each gate associated with the flow using the "Timer T8 expiration; Service Flow inactivity in the upstream direction" as reason code, and delete the associated gate.
+If the T8 timer expires on the CMTS due to inactivity on the service flow, the CMTS MUST initiate a Gate-Close message using the "Timer T8 expiration; Service Flow inactivity in the upstream direction" as reason code, and delete the associated gate.